Share

 Why Sunflowers?

 Sunflowers (Helianthus annuus) are native to the Americas and thrive in sunny, hot conditions, making them an excellent choice for our Nevada gardens.
 They’re drought-tolerant, easy to care for, and their spectacular blooms make them a fantastic focal point in any landscape.
+Whether you plant them in the ground or in pots, sunflowers are versatile, vibrant, and easy to care for.
 Moreover, sunflowers are a haven for pollinators, encouraging a biodiverse environment in your garden.

 Choosing Your Seeds